 This depends largely on your business’s overall financial situation.
 If your company is struggling because of some outside event, like a hurricane or earthquake, you may be able to qualify, even if you’re in a dire financial situation.

 For standard loans, the SBA typically approves them within seven to 10 days.
 The lender, again, may also take several weeks to reach a decision, which could be six weeks or more.
-There’s extensive documentation to review since businesses often have to provide more financial and logistical documentation for an SBA loan than a bank loan.
+There’s extensive documentation to review, since businesses often have to provide more financial and logistical documentation for an SBA loan than a bank loan.
 Plus, representatives at both your local bank and the SBA have to review it before you are approved.
 [Read related article: How to Secure a Business Grant]

 These are the SBA’s criteria for businesses to be eligible for a 7(a) loan: